 We shared our evolving thinking with the audience at Stanford Social Innovation Review, in an article titled Building Movements, Not Organizations.

 Because this is all part of an ongoing experiment in systems change, these conversations will continue to produce new thinking about organizational structures that can serve as a vehicle to propel social change.
 We invite you to participate in these conversations and to learn alongside us on that journey.
-All meetings are announced at our blog here.
+All meetings are announced in our newsletter.